-- Choose multiple, multiple choice, and matching questions will be graded based on getting the correct answer.
-Deductions are taken for wrong answers, but you cannot get a negative score on a question. - Each question requiring a written answer will have a set of "learning topics" being tested for with a weighting for each topic.
-Each topic will be scored on a zero to 100% basis and a grade for the written answer will be determined based on the weighted average. - Final exam questions will also have a weighting factor since some written questions are longer and more in-depth than others. - · Class exercises and online discussions - Will be graded qualitatively per the rubric below.
+Multiple-answer, multiple-choice, and matching questions will be graded based on getting the correct answer.
+When applicable deductions are taken for wrong answers, but you cannot get a negative score on a question.

+- Each question requiring a written answer will have a set of "learning topics" that are being tested for with a weighting for each topic.
+Each topic will be scored on a zero to 100% basis, and a grade for the written answer will be determined based on the weighted average. - Final exam questions will also have a weighting factor since some written questions are longer and more in-depth than others. - Class exercises and online discussions - These will be graded qualitatively per the rubric below.